Archive for 2008

 Notification exercise

-A training exercise is being planned to test the preparedness of Sea Alarm’s Global Response Network.
-Scheduled to take place in early January 2009, various responders will be called to enquire about their availability, actual mobilisation time and the length of time they would be available to remain on-site.
-Results of the notification exercise will be used to identify areas for improvement.
+A training exercise is being planned to test the preparedness of Sea Alarm"s Global Response Network.
+Scheduled to take place in early January 2009, various responders will be called to enquire about their availability, actual mobilisation time and the length…

 Fastank testing in Ostend